SergiusTheBest/kmtest/README.md

 - [Version history](#version-history)

 # Introduction
 There is a lack of unit testing frameworks that work in OS kernel.
-This library closes that gap and is targeted for windows driver developers.
+This library closes that gap and is targeted for Windows driver developers.

 ## Features
 - designed for testing kernel-mode code
+- can run in user mode (for testing mode-independent code)
 - header-only
 - easy to use
 - BDD-style approach for writing unit tests (as well as a traditional one)